 Bad habits can creep in quickly and be difficult to correct if left unchecked.

-- However, if you continue to experience pain in your fingers after reviewing the finger pressure in the described manner, then seek medical advice and or a physical therapist.
+- However, if you continue to experience pain in your fingers after reviewing the finger pressure in the described manner, seek medical advice or a physical therapist.

 - If you are in pain and uncertain about anything, seek medical advice.

 Take breaks often.
 Don’t try to play for hours on end without taking a break.
 Rest your fingers for a few minutes every 15-20 minutes.

 Use light gauge strings.
 Lighter gauge strings are easier to press down on, which will reduce the strain on your fingers.

 Check your guitar’s action.
 The action is the height of the strings above the fretboard.
 If the action is too high, pressing down on the strings will be harder, which can cause sore fingers.
 If you’re unsure, get a qualified guitar technician to check it out.

 Learn to use good technique.
 Ensure you are using the correct fingering and not pressing down on the strings harder than necessary. ( pressing too hard is one the most common reasons for guitar players to experience sore fingers)